-What are some of the most important, essential China travel tips?
-There are quite a few things to consider as you plan a trip abroad, but with China – as with any country – there are specific tips and tricks that can help you along the way.
-I’m going to share with you what I’ve learned from traveling all across China for the past decade.
+What are some of the most important, crucial China travel hacks?
+There are quite a few things to consider as you plan a trip abroad (especially thanks to a global pandemic you might have heard about), but with China there are specific tips and tricks that can help you along the way.
+I’m going to share with you a few of my favorite travel hacks I’ve learned from traveling all across China for the past decade.

-Perhaps you’ve been living in China for years or maybe this is your first time headed to China – either way these top travel hacks will be incredibly useful to you.
+Perhaps you’ve been living in China for years or maybe this is your first time headed to China – either way these useful tips will come in handy.

 Some of these China travel hacks can be applied to travel anywhere across the world, but for the most part these tips are specific to this region of Asia.

 If you find these travel tips to be useful, you’ll really love my China travel handbook available on Amazon.

 You can also download my free 44 Travel Tips guide that goes into even more detail about what to expect in China and how to get around easily.

 Plan for Airline Delays…Always